jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ## Methods to learn from participants

 You can engage with participants in several ways: listening, observing, and co-documenting their activities.
-Each method has its own strengths, and provides insight into different aspects, so it's common to combine several approaches.
+Each method has its own strengths, and provides insight into different aspects, so it's common to combine different approaches.

 ### Listening and asking questions